Major Groups > Gilled Mushrooms > Pale-Spored > Laccaria > Laccaria ochropurpurea

 by Michael Kuo

 This robust and beautiful mushroom is often found in late summer or fall, fruiting in large numbers under hardwoods or conifers east of the Rocky Mountains.
-The purple gills, pale brownish to lilac cap, distinctive stature, and white spore print distinguish it from other mushrooms.
+The purple gills, pale brownish to lilac cap that often fades to whitish, distinctive stature, and white spore print distinguish it from most other mushrooms.
 It bears a close resemblance to many species of Cortinarius in the subgenus Seriocybe, but those mushrooms have a cortina covering the young gills, and rusty brown spore prints (consequently, the gills in mature specimens are also rusty brown).

 Description:

-Ecology: Mycorrhizal with hardwoods and conifers; growing alone to rather gregariously; especially partial to oaks and Beech, but also frequently found in young plantations of Eastern White Pine; common; late summer and fall; widely distributed east of the Rocky Mountains.
+Ecology: Mycorrhizal with hardwoods and conifers; growing alone, scattered, or gregariously; especially partial to oaks and beech, but also frequently found in young plantations of eastern white pine; common; late summer and fall; widely distributed east of the Rocky Mountains.

-Cap: 3.5-12 cm; broadly convex, becoming flat and sometimes uplifted; often with a central depression; the margin even or inrolled, not lined; nearly smooth or finely hairy-scaly; light lilac brown becoming light brown, fading to buff.
+Cap: 3.5-12 cm; broadly convex, becoming flat and sometimes uplifted; often with a central depression; the margin even or inrolled, not lined; nearly smooth or finely hairy-scaly; light lilac brown becoming light brown, fading to buff or nearly white.

-Gills: Attached to the stem, or rarely running down the length of the stem; nearly distant, or close; thick; waxy; dark purple; in age sometimes dusted with white from spores.
+Gills: Attached to the stem, or rarely down it; nearly distant, or close; thick; waxy; dark purple; in age sometimes dusted with white from spores.

 Flesh: Thick; colored like the cap or paler.